DIAGNijmegen/rse-grand-challenge-forge/README.md

 ```

 ### Pre-commit hooks
-Several linters and stylers run to check the formating during continuous integration.
+Several linters and stylers run to check the formatting during continuous integration.
 Ensure they are run before
 committing by installing [pre-commit](https://pre-commit.com/).

 ### Running Tests
 use `tox` to run all tests across all supported python versions:
 ```
-$ pip install tox
+pip install tox
-$ tox
+tox
 ```

 ### Dependencies